escaladesports/envdotjs/README.md

 ## Options

 - `key`: Sets encryption key.
-Defaults to process.env.ENVDOTJS_KEY, then contents of envdotjs-key.
+Defaults to process.env.ENVDOTJS_KEY, then contents of env.js.key.
 - `path`: Path to your encrypted or unencrypted environment file.
 Defaults to env.js.enc, then env.js.

 ## Encryption